C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

      - Used to remove all elements inside the FIFO
    * - occupancy
      - UInt of log2Up(depth + 1) bits
-     - Indicate the internal memory occupancy
+     - Indicates the internal memory occupancy

 StreamFifoCC
 ^^^^^^^^^^^^

-You can instanciate the dual clock domain version of the fifo by the following way :
+You can instantiate a dual clock version of the fifo by doing the following:

 .. code-block:: scala